saurabhbatra96/saurabhbatra96.github.io/_posts/2018-08-15-catching-fraud-at-wikipedia.md

 ## Future work
 We are far from finished on this!
 Not only are we chasing better classifier performance and a fluider architecture; we started off with the lofty goal of making a high-quality, truly open-source credit-card fraud detection system and we intend to make it happen.

+While the indecipherability of the decision making process of machine learning models is considered a con, here it helps in obfuscating the same process from fraudsters - even though they might have the code readily available!

 Currently, we have 3 major tasks on our plate -
 1. Integrate with WMF transaction workflow.
 Seeing how our model performs on new data would help us make sure that our approach is "correct" and it works.